miofuku/anti-discrim/README.md

 ## Usage

 - Visit `http://localhost:3000` in your web browser
-- Use the language selector to switch between English and Chinese
 - Navigate through different sections using the top menu
 - Create a new post on the homepage
 - View all posts and apply filters on the "All Stories" page